MARCH 9-12, 2015 | Chicago Marriott, Oak Brook | Oak Brook, IL

 Program Prerequisites.
 No formal prerequisites apply to this program.
 However, attendees are strongly encouraged to attend only after participating in one or more of the basic or intermediate courses.
 Some professional experience is also helpful.
 Preparatory resources are available on the IPU website on the URS program page as well as the IPU research page.

 Program Delivery.
 The program delivery method combines presentations by experienced professionals, including examples and opportunity for discussion.
 Active learning and participation are encouraged and instructors are accessible for individual assistance throughout the program.

 Cancellation and Refunds.
 Cancellations are generally accepted until one week before the program.
 Substitutions are accepted at any time.
 Program fees may be applied toward a future program or refunded.

 Comments and Complaints.
 IPU welcomes program input and feedback.
 Participants will be asked to complete program evaluation forms.
-Comments and complaints about the program may be directed to IPU Director, Dr. Janice A. Beecher or IPU Program Coordinator, Ms. Ligita Nelson.
+Comments and complaints about the program may be directed to IPU Director, Dr. Janice A. Beecher or IPU Program Coordinator, Ms. Ligita Espinosa.

 NASBA National Registry Statement.
 The Institute of Public Utilities is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be addressed to the National Registry of CPE Sponsors, 150 Fourth Avenue North, Suite 700, Nashville, TN 37210-2417.
 Website: National Association of State Boards of Accountancy.
 CLE credits are also available.
 IPU-MSU will apply for accreditation or registration of the program.
 Application does not guarantee approval..